Hello...

 I have experience in helping clients navigate a wide range of issues, including those related to:

-Identity / gender and sexuality / depression / anxiety / break-ups / relationships / marriage / divorce and separation / infidelity / neurodiversity / bereavement and loss / gender dysphoria / ethical non-monogamy and polyamory / parenting and step-parenting / issues stemming from childhood / blended families / caregiving / supporting a child with a disability / drug and alcohol dependency / addiction / family estrangement / recovery from accidents / traumatic experiences / workplace challenges / retirement / career direction / creative blocks / burnout / life transitions / bullying and abuse / exam/study stress / financial struggles / financial abuse / confidence and self-esteem issues / struggles to make connections/friendships / feelings of emptiness / feelings of jealousy / alexythymia / management of anger / social media and technology usage or distress / emotional regulation / loneliness / health diagnoses / sexual health and wellbeing / disability / managing long-term or acute health conditions / navigating medication or treatment / pain management / menopause / social anxiety / health anxiety / experiences of discrimination / intrusive thoughts.
+depression / anxiety / gender , sexual and relationship diversity / relationships / divorce and separation / infidelity / neurodiversity / bereavement and loss / pet loss / gender dysphoria / ethical non-monogamy and polyamory / parenting and step-parenting / mother-daughter relationships / issues stemming from childhood / blended families / caregiving / supporting a child with a disability / drug and alcohol dependency / family estrangement / recovery from accidents / traumatic experiences / workplace challenges / retirement / career direction / creative blocks / burnout / life transitions / bullying and abuse / exam/study stress / financial struggles / financial abuse / confidence and self-esteem issues / struggles to make connections/friendships / feelings of emptiness / feelings of jealousy / alexythymia / management of anger / social media and technology usage or distress / emotional regulation / loneliness / health diagnoses / sexual health and wellbeing / disability / managing long-term or acute health conditions / navigating medication or treatment / pain management / menopause / social anxiety / health anxiety / experiences of discrimination / intrusive thoughts.

 I also welcome requests for sessions from peers and students of counselling and psychotherapy who are seeking ongoing therapy or support.

 My practice is neurodiversity-affirming and I’m dedicated to fostering a space that is affirming and informed about gender, sexual, and relationship diversity.
-I work affirmatively with LGBTQ+ clients, welcoming all identities and expressions.
+I work affirmatively with LGBTQ+ clients, welcoming all identities and expressions in a way that is inclusive, trauma-informed, and centred on your lived experience.

 If your concern isn’t mentioned above, please reach out—I’m here to explore how I can assist you.